Inari research infrastructure

 Aquaculture facility

-• A freshwater plant, water comes mainly from the Juutuanjoki river.
+- A freshwater facility, primarily supplied with water from the Juutuanjoki River.

-• Starting in 2021, continuous steady supply of cool groundwater (max 9 l/s) to the plant, efficient recirculation of farming water to the ponds in microfiltered and aerated form, limited diversion of raw water from the river Juutuanjoki to the system, and controlled discharge from the system.
-Cooling mainly targeted at heat-sensitive fish species (e.g., Arctic char).
+- Since 2021, the facility has had a continuous and stable supply of cool groundwater (max 9 L/s), efficient recirculation of rearing water back into the tanks after micro-sieving and aeration, limited intake of raw water from the Juutuanjoki River into the system, and controlled discharge from the system.
+The cool water supply is primarily directed to temperature-sensitive fish species (e.g., Arctic char).

-• Maximum flow rate in the throughflow is 650 l/s.
+- Maximum flow rate in the flow-through system is 650 L/s.

-• The fish species to be reared represent all stages of fish development and several different age groups: Inari char, several trout stocks from rivers flowing into the Inari, and bottom whitefish.
+- The reared fish species represent all developmental stages and multiple age groups: Inari Arctic char, several brown trout stocks from rivers flowing into Lake Inari, and European whitefish.

-• A facility certified P1 by the Finnish Food Authority’s fish health service.
+- The facility is classified as a P1-level unit by the Finnish Food Authority’s fish health service.

-• Watering systems, regulating equipment, tank systems, feeding systems, fish handling equipment, tagging equipment.
+- The facility includes water supply systems, control devices, tank systems, feeding systems, fish handling equipment, and tagging equipment.

 Lake Inari